DETAILED ACTION

 Applicant Claims

-The instant application claims method of making an engineered immune cell, the method comprising:(a) providing a gene-edited induced pluripotent stem (iPS) cell, wherein the gene-edited iPS cell is generated by: (1) contacting a somatic cell with a ribonucleic acid (RNA) encoding one or more re- programming factors, which results in reprogramming of the somatic cell into an iPS cell, and (2) causing a disruption of a beta-2-microglobulin (B2M) gene in the iPS cell by using a synthetic RNA encoding one or more gene-editing proteins; and (b) differentiating the gene-edited iPS cell into an immune cell, wherein the immune cell is a lymphoid cell or myeloid cell.
+The instant application claims method of making an engineered immune cell, the method comprising:(a) providing a gene-edited induced pluripotent stem (iPS) cell, wherein the gene-edited iPS cell is generated by: (1) contacting a somatic cell with a ribonucleic acid (RNA) encoding one or more re- programming factors, which results in reprogramming of the somatic cell into an iPS cell, and (2) causing a disruption of a beta-2-microglobulin (B2M) gene in the iPS cell by contacting the iPS cell with a synthetic RNA encoding one or more gene-editing proteins wherein the disruption comprises insertion of a B2M-HLA-E sequence into the B2M gene; and (b) differentiating the gene-edited iPS cell into an immune cell, wherein the immune cell is a lymphoid cell or myeloid cell.

 Determination of the Scope and Content of the Prior Art